Skip to main content

 • Fix: Go to Settings > Connectors, check the sync status, and wait for indexing to complete.

 Yes.
-When creating a SharePoint connector, the admin has the option to apply filters and select specific SharePoint sites for indexing.
-This allows you to limit the scope of indexed content to only the sites that are relevant to your organization’s needs.
+When creating a SharePoint connector, the admin has the option to apply filters and select specific SharePoint sites for syncing.
+This allows you to limit the scope of synced data to only the sites that are relevant to your organization’s needs.

 Yes.
 You can achieve this by following these steps: